daedalus/MyIntegerSequences/README.md

 ### XREF ###
 Cf. A024934.

-## Integer encoding of the Huffman-reverse-binary of digit frequency codes from a string concatenated 0 through n-1 in hex. ##
+## Integer encoding of the Huffman-reverse-binary of digit frequency PROGs from a string concatenated 0 through n-1 in hex. ##

 ### DATA ###
 `0, 2, 28, 228, 4004, 64196, 1027176, 16434824, 534431368, 17103505032, 547312453256, 17513998550664, 560447953628296, 17934334516106504, 573898704515408272, 18364758544493064720, 15905192667998458110, 32091890336705087591, 294840779328134333229, 294840779309540717289`